ikhsannur1996/basic-airflow/README.md

 Apache Airflow is an open-source platform used to programmatically author, schedule, and monitor workflows.
 Directed Acyclic Graphs (DAGs) in Airflow are the core component that represents a workflow.

 ### 1. Simple DAG to Print Hello World
+**Description**: This DAG is a straightforward example demonstrating the basic structure of an Airflow DAG.
+It consists of a single task called `print_hello`, which executes a Python function to print "Hello World!".
+The DAG is scheduled to run daily starting from January 1, 2024.
+It's a simple yet essential example to understand the DAG's anatomy and scheduling capabilities.
 ```python
 from airflow import DAG
 from airflow.operators.python_operator import PythonOperator